Brattleboro, Vermont: Mill town

 In 1871, Thomas P. James, "The Spirit Pen of Dickens", a printer by trade, moved to Brattleboro, where he took a job at The Vermont Farmer and Record.
-James claimed that the departed spirit of Charles Dickens had given him a communication during at a seance on Oak Street.
+James claimed that the departed spirit of Charles Dickens had given him a communication at a seance on Oak Street.
 According to James, Dickens' spirit conveyed that he had chosen James to write down the end of "The Mystery of Edwin Drood", which Dickens had not completed before he died.
 Dickens' spirit also supposedly told James that it was fine if James made a profit from the book.
 The book was printed by the same company that owned the Springfield Union, which was the paper that published the first news about James' claims, as well as excerpts from the new chapters of the novel.
 Newspaper editors from papers around New England who had employed James denounced the entire affair as a well-planned advertising hoax.
 The book became a sensation, being reviewed in the New York Times and widely promoted in spiritualist magazines of the day.
 James published the novel on October 31, 1873, and reported that he sold 30,000 copies of it.
 James left Brattleboro in 1879, abandoning his third wife, and moving to Watertown, Massachusetts, with his fourth wife Lizzie Plummer, a member of the wealthy Salisbury family with ties to Brattleboro's printing and paper making industries.

 British author Rudyard Kipling settled in Brattleboro after marrying a young Brattleboro woman, Carrie Balestier, in 1892.
 The couple built a home called Naulakha, just over the town line to the north in neighboring Dummerston.
 Kipling wrote The Jungle Book and other works there.
 He also wrote about local life in the early 1890s: heavy snowfalls, ox-teams drawing sledges, and people in the small towns beset with what he called a "terrifying intimacy" about each other's lives.
 He recorded the death of men who had left, going to seek their fortunes in the cities or out west, and the consequent loneliness and depression in the lives of local women; the long length of the workday for farmers, even in winter, often for lack of help; and the abandonment of farms.

-The first person ever to receive a U.S. Social Security benefit check, issued on January 31, 1940, was Ida May Fuller from Brattleboro.
+The first person to receive a U.S. Social Security benefit check, issued on January 31, 1940, was Ida May Fuller from Brattleboro.

 On May 12, 1950, auctioneer Emma Bailey held her first auction in Brattleboro, selling a rocking chair for $2.50.
 She was the first American woman auctioneer, and later became the first woman admitted to the National Auctioneers Association.